-4 business considerations for creating an edge strategy
+4 edge strategies: Business considerations for creating an edge strategy

 The well-storied “data deluge” is driving enterprises of all sizes and industries to move critical applications and workloads to the “edge” of their network infrastructure, where data can be acted on immediately.

-Driven by the proliferation of 5G, IoT and AI, as well as a flood of new devices enabling all that connectivity, the global edge computing market size was valued at USD 11.24 billion last year and is expected to expand at a compound annual growth rate (CAGR) of 37.9% from 2023 to 2030.
+Driven by the proliferation of 5G, IoT, and AI and a flood of new devices enabling all that connectivity, the global edge computing market is expected to expand at a compound annual growth rate (CAGR) of 37.9% from 2023 to 2030.

-Edge computing enables efficient data processing near the source to minimize latency, reduce bandwidth usage and lower costs while improving compliance, security and resiliency.
-What’s not to love?
-Virtually any industry sector that can benefit from the timely analysis of IoT data streams should be looking to create and implement an edge strategy for their data infrastructure.
+Edge computing allows for efficient data processing close to the source, which helps to minimize latency, reduce bandwidth use, and lower costs.
+Additionally, it enhances compliance, security, and resilience.
+What's not to like?
+Almost any industry that can benefit from the timely analysis of IoT data streams should consider developing and implementing an edge strategy for their data infrastructure.

 But where does a smart business begin to build and implement an edge strategy?
 While certain generalities can be made regarding which types of applications and workloads should be processed at the edge vs. centrally, e.g., data storage and analysis, edge computing is not a one-size-fits-all solution.
-Each organization has its own unique circumstances that will ultimately drive its edge strategy.
+Each organization has its own unique circumstances that will ultimately drive its edge strategy, and working closely with clients is essential to tailor strategies to their specific needs.
+Additionally, understanding the views and needs of customers is crucial for identifying new growth opportunities and leveraging existing relationships.

 Setting an effective and future-proof edge strategy starts with four basic questions that every organization should ask itself: